 You shall not see your brother’s donkey or his ox fallen down by the way and ignore them.
 You shall help him to lift them up again. – Deuteronomy 22:4 (ESV)

 We have hope that the living God is on the throne.
 It is through our overworked and overwhelmed days that we can press on.
-No matter how difficult the season of your life.
-No matter how many things on your to-do list.
-No matter how many spills that you’ve cleaned up or dishes you have done or laundry still to do, God is still in control.
+No matter how difficult the season of your life is.
+No matter how many things are on your to-do list.
+No matter how many spills you’ve cleaned up or dishes you have done, or laundry you still have to do, God is still in control.

 We have a promise in Him.
 We are called to be salt and light on this earth.
-How can we be the salt and light and if we are stressed, worried, frazzled and not keeping our eyes on the Father?
-When we cast our fears and doubt aside, we can live in the truth of His promises and share that truth with others.
+How can we be the salt and light if we are stressed, worried, frazzled, and not keeping our eyes on the Father?
+When we cast our fears and doubts aside, we can live in the truth of His promises and share that truth with others.